IvorySQL/Ivory-www/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to ivorySQL Documentation
+# Welcome to IvorySQL Documentation

-**ivorySQL** is the only Oracle compitable open source PostgreSQL.
+**IvorySQL** is the only Oracle compitable open source PostgreSQL.

 ## Getting Started